Delwin Vriend

-Delwin Vriend is a Canadian teacher who was at the center of a landmark provincial and federal legal case, Vriend v.
+Delwin Vriend is a Canadian man who was at the center of a landmark provincial and federal legal case, Vriend v.
 Alberta, concerning the inclusion of sexual orientation as a protected human right in Canada.

 Early life

 Delwin Vriend was born in Sioux Center, Iowa, in 1966, to a Canadian father and an American mother.
 At the age of two, Vriend moved to Edmonton, Alberta with his family.
 The oldest of five children, he was raised with three siblings on an organic vegetable farm south of Edmonton in Leduc County.
 His parents were members of the local Christian Reformed Church, and he attended private Christian elementary and secondary schools, before enrolling at The King's College (now The King's University) in Edmonton.
 He then transferred to Calvin College in Grand Rapids, Michigan, to earn his physics and mathematics degree.

 After briefly being employed as an electrician, Vriend was asked to work at The King's College as a laboratory coordinator and chemistry lab instructor.
 He worked in that capacity for three years.